-To start the new year with good resolutions, I think it would be a good idea to share with you tips and tricks that I learned from my own experience and from my Mum and my Granny (“Mamie” in French).
+To start the new year with good resolutions, I think it would be a good idea to share with you tips and tricks that I learned from my own experience and from my Mum and my Grand Ma (“Mamie” in French).

 My Mum always been a huge fashion lover.
 She has a strong sense of dressing the right way, she always knew what were the best tendencies to follow and I remember her, well before Pinterest even exist, pinning fashion pictures in different notebooks that she kept with her to get inspiration.

-My Grand Mother was rather different….
-Her dressing closet was pretty empty but she always opted for good qualities clothes.
-As she is born at a time when people were rather savvy (1917, one year before the end of World War I) she was raised with strong education to take good care of her goods.
-When I was a child, she used to repeat me the same advices all the time about how to keep my stuff in good shape… At this time, her advices sounds to me a little obsolete (and boring I must confess).
-I realized today that she was right.
-Nowadays, we throw away so fast so many things.
+My Grand-Mother was totally different….
+Her dressing closet was pretty empty but she always opted for very good quality clothes.
+As she was born in a time when people were rather savvy (1917, one year before the end of World War I) she was raised with strong rules to take a good care of her goods.
+When I was a child, she used to repeat me the same advices all the time about how to keep my stuff in a good shape… At this time, her advices sounded to me a little obsolete (and boring I must confess).
+I realized today that she was SO right.
+Nowadays, we throw away so many things.
 Too many things, right ?

 So today I compiled my best Mum’s advices (for styling) with my grand mother’s ones (for clothing care and organization) plus one or two from my own experience… I hope it would be useful!

 – Dressy occasions aren’t the time to play with trends, so know your silhouette and stick to it to always look your best.